visgotti/Gotti.js/README.md

     // read more about setAttribute and setAttributeGetter in entity methods documentation
     // since theyre the same functions for whatever entity the component lives on

-    sendRemote(message) // { type, to, data, from? }
-    // if component wrapped in NetworkedComponent and is on server it will send to the client of
-    // whatever the component is attached to, so only use on server if its a component on a player entity
-    // or any entity where the id is the clientId of a client
-    // if called on client it will dispatch normally and be retrieved on server normally sendRemoteImmediate(message) // exact same as above for server side until immediate messaging
-                                 // is implemented, but client side we dispatch the message
-                                 // as soon as its called and not at the end of the loop

-    broadcastMessage(message) // only works on server side, will send message to all local clients
 #Entities
 ##Creating an Entity
 #### adding PositionComponent